IwattsX/HelloWorld/README.md

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!
+- [ ] I could add a title screen on the top for better user experience
 ## Video Walkthrough

 Here's a walkthrough of implemented features: